-Investment credit risk for investments with banks and other financial institutions is managed by the Treasury function in accordance with the Board approved policies of Cairn Energy PLC.
+Investment credit risk for investments with banks and other financial institutions is managed by the Group Treasury function in accordance with the Board approved policies of Cairn Energy PLC.
 Investments of surplus funds are only made with approved counterparties who meet the appropriate rating and/or other criteria, and are only made within approved limits.
-The Board continually re-assesses the Group's policy and update as required.
+The Board continually re-assesses the Group's policy and updates as required.
 The limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty failure.

-PLC and Capricorn Group limit the placing of deposits, certificates of deposit and other investments to banks or financial institutions that have at least 2 AA- or above ratings from Moody's, Standard & Poor's or Fitch unless a Sovereign Guarantee is available from a AAA rated Government.
-The counterparty limit is \$100m and a maximum of 5% of a fund.
-Investments in international money market liquidity funds are only made with AAA rated funds and where the investment policy is limited to money market instruments.
+Cairn Energy PLC Group limits the placing of deposits, certificates of deposit and other investments to banks or financial institutions that have at least 2 A- or above ratings from Moody's, Standard & Poor's or Fitch unless a Sovereign Guarantee is available from an AAA rated Government.
+The counterparty limits vary between \$50m and \$200m depending on the ratings of the counterparty.
+During the period, following the receipt of the proceeds of the 30% tranche of the 40% sale of Caim India Limited, until the completion of the return of cash to Shareholders, these limits were increased to \$100m/\$400m per counterparty.
+No investments are placed with any counterparty with a 5 year CDS exceeding 250 bps.
+Investments in money market liquidity funds are only made with AAA rated liquidity funds and the maximum holding in any single fund is 5% of total investments.